antonc42/cs406-project/DOC.md

 sudo vim -c 'set paste' /var/named/chroot/var/named/0.0.127.in-addr.arpa
  ```

 7. Copy and paste the following into the file.
 Return to normal mode by pressing Esc.
-Save and close the file by typing `:x`.
+Save and close the file by typing `:x` and then hitting Enter.
  ```
 $TTL 3D
 @       IN SOA  ns.local.domain. hostmaster.local.domain. (